 As a business, we want to make sure we take responsibility for the impact that our operations and business model have on our people (be it our customers, suppliers or our neighbours), the community and the environment.
-We’re committed to improving on this every day.
+We’re not perfect, but we’re committed to improving on this every day.

 Here’s a few of the things we’re doing now, and some of the things we want to do in the future, to keep looking after our home.
 As a family-owned and operated distillery, we focus on the areas in which we can have the most immediate impact which are: